-In simple terms, if you’re already creating amazing stuff, your preferred type of mess can work as an additional stimulant.
+In simple terms, if you’re already creating great stuff, your preferred type of mess can work as an additional stimulant.
 However, if you want to boost your creativity, the opposite will happen.

 Besides, a clean, well-organized home will enable you to think about projects, not your vacuum cleaner.

-By removing the clutter from your living and working spaces, your mind will be free to concentrate on the next big idea.
-As such, clutter can become a hindrance to creativity.
-This is why you should prioritize clean surroundings.
+By decluttering your living and working spaces, your mind will be free to concentrate on the next big idea.
+As such, clutter can become a hindrance.
+That’s why you should prioritize cleanliness.